yjo0n24/Nakama/README.md

 # Nakama

 A simple social media app kinda like Twitter...but lite.

+* Features
+    * Basic authentication (sign-up, sign-in, sign-out)
+    * Create posts
-Features include authentication (sign-up, sign-in, sign-out), create posts, view your posts as well as posts from other users, delete your own post.
+    * View your posts and posts from other users
+    * Delete your posts

 * Running the Project
   * Navigate to the project target and under Signing & Capabilities, select your team
   * Open terminal, navigate to the project folder and run a 'pod install'
   * You should be good to go

 * Project Configuration
   * Deployment target -> iOS 15.0